by Phillip Day

 That’s right.
 Though some D is made in the epidermis (under the skin surface), it takes around 48 hours for the surface vitamin D to penetrate the skin.
 Being oil-soluble, vitamin D is broken down by soap and washed away in your power shower.
 To avoid this happening after adequate sun exposure (enough for you fair-skinned types to turn pinkish), wash off the skin with water and tend to the underarms and groin area separately.
 Smelly old farmers live longer – pungent but true.
 Dark-skinned folk need much more sun than light-skinned folk to make the same amount of vitamin D.

 Watch to see when your shadow is shorter than you are.
-Dr John Cannell says this is a useful thumbnail to determine when you can make vitamin D. Unfortunately in the UK, your shadow is longer than you are for a good six months of the year.
+Dr John Cannell says this is a useful thumbnail to determine when the wavelength is conducive to making vitamin D. Unfortunately, in the UK your shadow is longer than you are for a good six months of the year; worse if you are above Buckingham.
 Trying to get sun exposure behind glass won’t work either since the vitamin-D-making UVB wavelength is disrupted.
 UVA gets through, however, and that’s not good news.

 Every member of the population should take reasonable sun exposure not only more seriously, but view it as one of the cardinal prerequisites for a longer life.
 If you have dark skin and have moved to a northern country, you are especially at risk from vitamin-D-deficiency problems.
 Numerous studies indicate that ‘all-cause mortality’ is significantly higher if you are vitamin-D-deficient.8